 Schultz Financial Group Inc. (SFG) is a wealth management firm located in Reno, NV.
 Our approach to wealth management is different from many other wealth managers, financial advisors, and financial planners.
 Our team of fee-only fiduciaries strives to help our clients build their wealth across four capitals: Financial Matters, Physical Well-being, Psychological Space, and Intellectual Engagement.
 We provide family office and wealth management services to clients located in Nevada, California, and other states.
 If you’d like more information, please check out our website or reach out to us via our contact page.

-DISCLOSURES: Past performance is no guarantee of future results.
+DISCLOSURES: The information contained within this blog is for informational purposes only and is not intended to provide specific advice or recommendations.
+Past performance is no guarantee of future results.
 Different types of investments and strategies involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product (including the investments and/or investment strategies recommended or undertaken by Schultz Financial Group Incorporated (“SFG”), or any non-investment related content made reference to directly or indirectly in this newsletter will be profitable, equal any corresponding indicated historical performance level, be suitable for your portfolio or individual situation, or prove successful.
 Due to various factors including but not limited to changing market conditions and applicable laws, the content may no longer be reflective of current opinions or positions.
 You should not assume that any discussion or information contained in this article serves as the receipt of, or as a substitute for, personalized investment advice from SFG.
 Readers are encouraged to address this newsletter content and the applicability of any specific issue discussed above with a professional advisor of their choosing.
 SFG is neither a law firm, nor a certified public accounting firm, and no portion of the newsletter content should be construed as legal or accounting advice.
 Index returns are for illustrative purposes only and do not represent actual portfolio performance.
 Indexes are unmanaged, do not incur management fees, costs and expenses and cannot be invested in directly.
 The S&P 500® Index is a broad based unmanaged index of 500 stocks, which is widely recognized as representative of the equity market in general.
 A copy of SFG’s current written disclosure documents set forth on Form ADV Parts 2A, 2B, and Form CRS discussing our advisory services, fees and other important information.
 If you are an SFG client, please remember to contact SFG, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing, evaluating or revising our previous recommendations and services, or if you would like to impose, add, or modify any reasonable restrictions to our investment advisory services.
 Otherwise, SFG will continue to rely on the accuracy of information that you have provided and will continue to provide services based on the most recent pre-existing assumptions.